 By signing below, I, , acknowledge that I have received the Associate of Science in Nursing Student Handbook and understand that I am responsible for reading, understanding, and adhering to the contents described therein.
-Additionally, I ± ding, understanding, and adhering to the contents ademic Catalog and the Student Code of Conduct.
-Student's Signature Date
+Additionally, I understand that I am also responsible for reading, understanding, and adhering to the contents described in the Albany State University Academic Catalog and the Student Code of Conduct.

+Student's Signature

+Date